-The AD8175 is operated with ± 2.5 V or +5 V supplies and can drive loads down to 100 Ω , resulting in a large range of possible power dissipations.
-For this reason, extra care must be taken derating the operating conditions based on ambient temperature.
+The AD8178 is operated with ± 2.5 V or +5 V supplies and can drive loads down to $100~\Omega$, resulting in a large range of possible power dissipations.
+For this reason, extra care must be taken when derating the operating conditions based on ambient temperature.

-Packaged in a 676-lead BGA, the AD8175 junction-to-ambient thermal impedance (θ{IA}) is 15°C/W. For long-term reliability, the maximum allowed junction temperature of the die should not exceed 150°C. Temporarily exceeding this limit may cause a shift in parametric performance due to a change in stresses exerted on the die by the package.
+Packaged in a 676-lead BGA, the AD8178 junction-to-ambient thermal impedance (θ{IA}) is 15°C/W. For long-term reliability, the maximum allowed junction temperature of the die should not exceed 150°C. Temporarily exceeding this limit may cause a shift in parametric performance due to a change in stresses exerted on the die by the package.
 Exceeding a junction temperature of 175°C for an extended period can result in device failure.
-The following curve shows the range of allowed internal die power dissipations that meet these conditions over the -40°C to +85°C ambient temperature range.
-When using Table 12, do not include external load power in the Maximum Power calculation, but do include load current dropped on the die output transistors.
+The curve in Figure 4 shows the range of allowed internal die power dissipations that meet these conditions over the -40° C to $+85^{\circ}$ C ambient temperature range.
+When using Table 13, do not include external load power in the maximum power calculation, but do include load current dropped on the die output transistors.